First and foremost, we believe that children need to have a love of reading and we work hard as a school to promote and foster this in our children.

 The provision for children’s reading is meticulously organised, from when children start in reception through to becoming literate 11-year-olds.
 Teachers read good quality texts to children as part of literacy lessons and there is time dedicated to reading to the children for pleasure.

 Each class has a reading area with a variety of non-fiction and fiction books.
 Curriculum targets for reading for each year group are identified on a half termly basis.

 From Foundation Stage to KS1 the children have daily Letters and Sounds sessions.
 This is a national reading programme which enables children to use their phonic knowledge to read using blending and segmenting as a primary approach.
 The delivered programme is taught in six-phases to teach children how the alphabet works for reading and spelling.

 Pupils are encouraged to use their phonic techniques to read the books and as they increase in difficulty through the stages they develop an awareness of the construction of story lines and character development on a simple basis.
-Guided reading sessions look at reading ability and also their comprehension of what they are reading.
+Guided reading and whole class reading sessions look at reading ability and also their comprehension of what they are reading.